I have been getting quite a few emails from people who are in their twenties with this quarter-life crisis question:

 Working thru Quarterlife Crisis in Your Own Time.

 Ten years ago, you would have been following along the lines of a traditional quarter-life crisis.
 This would mean working extra hard at being persistent and finding the best employment option that would take you in and start the process of building a family and life.
-However, the large-scale economic issues, the widespread problems in our culture, and the slow disintegration of various social systems are causing the largest backlash of young adults in quarter-life crisis I have seen since 1967.
-So this means today in 2011 and beyond you do have to factor in your current social conditions as part of the consideration on how to handle a quarter-life crisis.
+However, the large-scale economic issues, the widespread problems in our culture, and the slow disintegration of various social systems are causing the largest backlash of young adults in the quarter-life crisis I have seen since 1967.
+So this means today, in 2011 and beyond, you do have to factor in your current social conditions as part of the consideration on how to handle a quarter-life crisis.
 Today this means shifting the focus of your quarter-life transformation more to your best lifestyle choices over the best job options.
 In this respect, today’s quarter-life crisis does resemble more of a mid-life transformation than the traditional quarter-life transition.

 In these times of social change, many jobs, ways of living, and past views are simply going to shift or even go away.
 It’s time to be brave and make it your way now, to make the future here in the now, not by repeating the past.
-The past is broken, past examples of living are what got everything in the mess that it’s in now.
-This requires forward thinking in the here and now.
+The past is broken; past examples of living are what got everything in the mess that it’s in now.
+This requires forward-thinking in the here and now.

 If you are brave enough to decide to not be defined by the norms of society, then you will find you will end up creating the new norms that society will become!

-For those feeling a quarter-life crisis, it’s a sign that you have a deep spark of independence that is being kicked into gear and you should factor this in how you live life.
+For those feeling a quarter-life crisis, it’s a sign that you have a deep spark of independence that is being kicked into gear, and you should factor this in how you live life.